 If you are hospitalized when your enrollment begins We pay for covered services from the effective date of your enrollment.
-However, if you are in the hospital when your enrollment in our Plan begins, call Customer Care immediately at 800-315-3144 (TTY: 711).
-If you are new to the FEHB Program, we will arrange for you to receive care and provide benefits for your covered services while you are in the hospital beginning on the effective date of your coverage.
+However, if you are in the hospital when your enrollment in our Plan begins, call our customer service department immediately at 800-315-3144 (TTY: 711).
+If you are new to the PSHB Program, we will arrange for you to receive care and provide benefits for your covered services while you are in the hospital beginning on the effective date of your coverage.

-If you changed from another FEHB plan to us, your former plan will pay for the hospital stay until:
+If you changed from another FEHB plan to this PSHB plan, your former plan will pay for the hospital stay until: